 The Dark Energy Survey (DES)

-The IFAE group is (co-)leading several key projects for the cosmological results from the first three years of observations (DES-Y3), including the test and calibration of the measurements of the galaxy shapes for the weak lensing cosmological probe (probably the most crucial measurement in DES), mass mapping, cosmology from the moments of the mass distribution, and, again, photometric redshifts from cross-correlations, and cross-correlations between DES voids and CMB lensing.
-During these years, members of the group have (co-)led the all-important photometric redshift working group, the galaxy-galaxy lensing group (twice), the cosmic voids group, and the shear validation group, another critical group.
+For the analysis of DES-Y3 data, IFAE’s group co-led several essential projects as part of the main cosmological analysis released in 2021, including the test and calibration of the measurements of the galaxy shapes for the weak lensing cosmological probe (probably the most crucial measurement in DES), mass mapping from weak lensing, cosmology from the moments of the mass distribution, and, again, photometric redshift calibration, using both unsupervised learning techniques and cross-correlations, and cross-correlations between DES voids and CMB lensing.
+The DES-Y3 cosmological analysis represents the state-of-the-art in weak lensing cosmology.

 The PAU Survey (PAUS)